bholloway/resolve-url-loader/packages/resolve-url-loader/docs/advanced-features.md

 The `scheme` should be a literal string of the current scheme and should match the value shown in the loader `package.json` at the time you first author your custom join function.

-The `createIterator` and `operation` may be modified or the default ones used as shown.
-Which one you modify depends on what you are trying to achieve.
-An number of use cases are given below, for full reference check the source code in [`lib/join-function/index.js`](../lib/join-function/index.js).
+The `createIterator` choses the order of potential base paths to consider.
+The `operation` is the predicate which determines whether a base path is successful.
+Each may be modified or the default ones used as shown above.

+An number of customisation use cases are given below, for full reference check the source code in [`lib/join-function/index.js`](../lib/join-function/index.js).

 ### How to: sample source-map differently